Hordenine

 Mouse fat cells (adipocytes) and human subcutaneous adipose tissue homogenates exposed to hordenine and assessed for lipolytic and antilipolytic responses, plus interaction with monoamine oxidase.

-DIRECT EVIDENCE that hordenine does NOT activate or inhibit lipolysis in adipocytes.
+Direct evidence that hordenine does not activate or inhibit lipolysis in adipocytes.
 Cells were responsive to standard agents (isoprenaline, forskolin, insulin) but unresponsive to hordenine.
 Confirmed weak MAO interaction (substrate/inhibitor) but no direct fat-cell stimulation.
 Authors concluded: 'Hordenine consumption cannot likely increase lipid mobilization from fat depots.'
 Foundational counter-evidence against fat burner marketing claims.

 Side effects and drug interactions